Nederfors/nederfors.github.io/README.md

 ## Export/import of characters

-Use the **Exportera** button in the filter panel to copy a code representing the current character.
-The **Importera** button lets you paste such a code to create the same character in your browser.
+Use the **Exportera** button in the filter panel to copy a short code representing the current character.
+Codes are compressed and only contain references to the built‑in database.
+The **Importera** button lets you paste such a code to recreate the character (requires that the database is loaded).